bmaunde/guidelines/checklists/SAP Commerce Checklist.md

 	- [ ] ERROR - where an actual error has been encountered that results in the stopping of a process or system
 	- [ ] DEBUG - where diagnostic information is useful
 	- [ ] INFO - where useful information like stages in a process- not diagnostic information -  is necessary
-	- [ ] WARN - where something that needs to be noted and is not merely informatonal is necessary e.g, where a workaround is triggered
+	- [ ] WARN - where something that needs to be noted and is not merely informational is necessary e.g, where a workaround is triggered

 ## Exception Handling
 - [ ] No catching of Exception - catch specific exception